mitchwagner/algorithms-and-data-structures/README.md

 require as input something that conforms to the interface of a list, without concern as to whether it comes in the form of a linked list or an array list.
-Additionally, the algorithms here may instantiate additional data structure for internal bookkeeping, and it may be desirable to allow the specification of the implementation to be used.
+Additionally, the algorithms here may instantiate additional data structures for internal bookkeeping, and it may be desirable to allow the specification of the implementation to be used.

 To offer a concrete example, the `data structures` folder might